-- If you use a Participating Provider: Covered at 100% of the Network rate, after a \$10 copayment per visit. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 100% of the Network rate, after a \$20 copayment per visit. - If you do not use a Participating Provider: Not covered.

 Podiatry (Foot Care)

 Bone surgery related to bunions, spurs and hammertoes is covered.
 Removal of ingrown toenails for diabetic patients only.
 Pre-Certification is required.
 Routine care is not covered.